European Journal of Neurodegenerative Diseases 2019; 8(1) January-June: 12-14

 Disclosure: all authors report no conflicts of interest relevant to this article.

-Parkinson’s disease (PD) is a multisystem disorder which affects dopaminergic neurotransmission that is characterised by movement disorder with motor impairment, tremors, stiffness of the neck, trunk, and limbs, bradykinesia, postural instability, depression, anxiety, apathy, soft voice.
-In PD, which typically develops around the age of 60 with an incidence of approximately 1.5% (1), there is neuroinflammation and a malfunction of the immune system that can lead to gastrointestinal dysfunction and sleep alterations (2, 3).
+Parkinson disease (PD) is a multisystem disorder which affects dopaminergic neurotransmission that is characterized by movement disorder with motor impairment, tremors, stiffness of the neck, trunk, and limbs, bradykinesia, postural instability, depression, anxiety, apathy, and soft voice.
+In PD, which typically develops around the age of 60 with an incidence of approximately 1.5% (1), there is neuroinflammation and a malfunction of the immune system that can lead to gastrointestinal dysfunction and sleep alterations (2,3).
 Individuals with PD present with a neurodegenerative syndrome involving both thalamocortical and non-motor motor circuits.

 Table I. Some factors that mediate neuroinflammation.